PM Modi takes first dose of COVID-19 vaccine at AIIMS | Politics

 PM Modi takes first dose of COVID-19 vaccine at AIIMS

-Prime Minister Narendra Modi on Monday said he has taken the first dose of COVID-19 vaccine at the AIIMS here and appealed to all those who are eligible to get inoculated.
+Prime Minister Narendra Modi on Monday took his first dose of the COVID-19 vaccine at AIIMS here and appealed to all those who are eligible to get inoculated.

+Sister P Niveda, from Puducherry, administered Bharat Biotech's COVAXIN to the prime minister, sources said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)